FirebaseExtended/fastlane-plugin-firebase_test_lab/README.md

 Since iOS support on Firebase Test Lab is in beta, only Firebase [Flame and Blaze Plan](https://firebase.google.com/pricing/) are currently supported by this plugin.
 If you are on Spark plan, you can still use [Firebase Console](https://firebase.google.com/firebase-console) to test your iOS apps.

 ### Configure Google credentials through service accounts
-To authenticate, Google Cloud credential will need to be set for any machine where fastlane and this plugin runs on.
+To authenticate, Google Cloud credentials will need to be set for any machine where fastlane and this plugin runs on.

-If you are running this plugin on Google Cloud [Compute Engine](https://cloud.google.com/compute), [Kubernetes Engine](https://cloud.google.com/kubernetes-engine) or [App Engine flexible environment](https://cloud.google.com/appengine/docs/flexible/), a default service account is automatically.
+If you are running this plugin on Google Cloud [Compute Engine](https://cloud.google.com/compute), [Kubernetes Engine](https://cloud.google.com/kubernetes-engine) or [App Engine flexible environment](https://cloud.google.com/appengine/docs/flexible/), a default service account is automatically provisioned.
+You will not need to create a service account.
 See [this](https://cloud.google.com/compute/docs/access/service-accounts#compute_engine_default_service_account) for more details.

 In all other cases, you would need to configure the service account manually.
 You can follow [this guide](https://cloud.google.com/docs/authentication/getting-started) on how to create a new service account.
 You will need to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable according to the document.